gramaziokohler/robotic_assembly_workshop/README.md

 * Go to `Extensions` and install:
   * `Python` (official extension)
   * `EditorConfig for VS Code` (optional -but recommended)

-You can download (or clone) the contents of the `examples` folder in this repository as a starting point.
+* On the bottom left status bar, select the python interpreter to use.
+The list will contain Anaconda environments, select the one created above: `robotic-assembly-workshop`.

+As a starting point, download (or clone) the contents of the [`examples`](examples) folder and open it with VS Code (right-click the folder from Explorer -> `Open with Code`).
+Open `ex_00.py` and press `F5` to run it.

 ---